 The fundamental reason for this is that self-driving cars rely on artificial intelligence systems that collect, analyze, and send data using machine learning techniques.
 The data is required to make decisions similar to those made by human drivers in conventional vehicles.
 However, the IT systems in question are prone to dangerous flaws.

-The involvement Of AI
+The Involvement Of AI

 Artificial Intelligence (AI) plays a critical role in both automation and hacking.
 This is the reason why the highest level of security is critical.
-A self-driving car’s AI systems are constantly active, recognizing traffic signs, road markings, identifying vehicles, determining their speed, and planning the path.
+A self-driving car’s AI systems are constantly active, recognizing traffic signs, and road markings, identifying vehicles, determining their speed, and planning the path.

 Unintentional dangers, such as unanticipated breakdowns, are expected.
 However, these systems are well-known for their vulnerability to malicious attacks.
 The goal of these attacks is to bring down the AI system and impair safety-critical functions.